IdealistCat/Proper-Blog/README.md

 # Proper-Blog
-It's a proper fucking blog using scratching jsons
+It's a proper fucking blog using scratch and jsons